playcanvas/engine/.github/CONTRIBUTING.md

 //     PosX: 0,
 //     PosY: 1
 // }
-// Due to the lack of native enum support by java script, the enums are
+// Due to the lack of native enum support by JavaScript, the enums are
 // represented by constants.
-The constant contains the enum type without
+The constant name contains the enum name without
 // the underscores, followed by the values with optional underscores as
 // needed to improve the readibility.
 This is one possible implementation: const CUBEFACE_POSX = 0;